 Wait, these memories…they can appear during waking hours as well?

-Although the longer we journey, with everything, the more I cannot help but wonder—
+Yet the longer we journey, with all that transpires, the more I cannot help but wonder—

-“Suzette,” he says, bringing me back to reality, “Perhaps we should get going again.”
+“Suzette,” he says, interrupting my reverie, “Maybe we should get going again.”

 “Yes, we should,” I reply, “And…thank you for teaching me the song.”

-“It’s no problem,” he replies with a smile, although his eye seems to hold some sadness…is, is he tearing up too?
+“It’s no problem,” he replies with a smile, although his eye seems to hold some sadness…is he tearing up too?

-Either way, we begin our journey once more, thoughts swirling within my mind.
+Either way, we begin our journey once more as thoughts swirl within my mind.

 We are surely not in love, he only prefers men after all.
 Yet as for myself…no, I am not, that would be…ridiculous…